A blog by Ronny Allan

 What is Satoreotide?

-It’s an agonist treatment. i.e. a ‘next generation’ radiologand for Peptide receptor radionuclide therapy (PRRT) or more specifically the radiopharmaceutical that binds to both activated and unactivated somatostatin receptors which are upregulated on these tumours.
+It’s an agonist treatment. i.e. a ‘next generation’ radioligand for Peptide receptor radionuclide therapy (PRRT) or more specifically the radiopharmaceutical that binds to both activated and inactivated somatostatin receptors which are upregulated on these tumours.
 There is far higher binding via this mechanism than standard octreotate.
 The technical name of the radiopharmaceutical is Satoreotide tetraxetan lutetium-177 (author’s note, I’m guessing but it could be a variant of Lanreotide).

 Somatostatin type 2 (SST2) receptor is overexpressed in many around 80% of NETs, some NEC and in certain hard-to-treat cancers such as small cell lung cancer (SCLC) and neuroblastoma, an aggressive, rare type of cancer that occurs mainly in young children.